 So, that’s physical, emotional, and financial areas of life.
 What about spiritual?

 I have a growing number of acquaintances who have migrated towards atheism.
 Or their spirituality is changing, taking on new forms and meaning.
 A number of friends are going deeper into their faiths, while others are exploring and adopting spiritual practices from other religions, taking a more global, unified approach to finding meaning and richness in spirituality.
 Though the approaches are different, they all tend to reflect a general discontent with maintaining a spiritual status quo.
 They (we!) want to grow.
 We want the liberty to challenge the boundaries we grew up with, to ask ultimate questions, to delve deeper.
 After spending years of our lives focused on building a career, finding a partner, getting established in life, many of us are now seeking “the more” to life beyond the material.
 (This magazine is dedicated to that life-long journey of LGBTQ spirituality and faith.)

-And then share some of your insights with younger gay and queer friends.
+And then share some of your insights and experience with younger gay and queer friends.
 Our younger LGBTQ brothers and sisters are occupied finding and defining a space for themselves in society, and often are still struggling with the bigger picture.
 They too want a richer life that involves more than just paying the bills and getting laid.
 Life can be overwhelming at times and many younger people are looking for connection with wiser, more mature friends.
 And who knows what becoming a mentor to someone will do to your own sense of well-being?

 Just do it—for yourself